Issued memberships

 - Manual deactivation stops the membership from being used, but does not remove its history.

-- If you remove or delete a sale item that used the membership, the usage counts are recalculated.
+- If you remove or delete a sale item or linked check-in that used the membership, the usage counts are recalculated.

 When this page is most useful